How Platinum Group Metals Are Used in Jewelry

 Rings plated with black ruthenium

 Though ruthenium is currently only about half the price of platinum, solid ruthenium jewelry is extremely difficult to find.
-Compared to platinum and even palladium, solid ruthenium has low recognition and low demand in the jewelry market.
+Compared to platinum and even palladium, this platinum group metal has low recognition and low demand in the jewelry market.

-One reason for this is that ruthenium is too hard and brittle for jewelers to easily work with.
-Another may be that ruthenium is slightly darker than platinum, so jewelry made from a mostly ruthenium alloy would appear less bright than jewelry made from an alloy of mostly platinum.
+One reason for this is that it’s is too hard and brittle for jewelers to easily work with.
+Another may be that it’s slightly darker than platinum, so jewelry made from a mostly ruthenium alloy would appear less bright than jewelry made from an alloy of mostly platinum.

-However, ruthenium is often added in small amounts to both platinum and palladium jewelry alloys to improve their durability.
-A platinum alloy with 5% ruthenium content is harder and more scratch-resistant than 100% platinum.
-Adding 5% ruthenium gives the same advantages to a palladium alloy.
+However, ruthenium is often added in small amounts to both platinum and palladium jewelry alloys.
+A platinum or palladium alloy with 5% ruthenium content added is harder and more scratch-resistant than pure platinum or pure palladium alone.

-An important safety note – ruthenium reacts with common household bleach to form toxic compounds.
-You should never wear ruthenium-plated or ruthenium-alloyed jewelry while cleaning with or otherwise handling bleach, in case of accidental exposure.
+Important safety note: Ruthenium reacts with common household bleach to form toxic compounds.
+You should never wear jewelry that contains this element while cleaning with or otherwise handling bleach, in case of accidental exposure.

 Chemical SymbolRuMohs Hardness6.5